Allergen management

 • potential places in the process where cross-contamination can occur.

-The physical state of the allergens within our is, among other things, in powder form (excipients and raw ) and processed in products.
+The physical state of the allergens within our is, among other things, in powder form (excipients and ) and processed in products.
 Therefore, the most excellent chance of cross-contamination lies with the weighing and processing of these additives.
 We have checked with our suppliers whether possible cross-contamination is mentioned on the specifications and label.
-In addition to the specifications, the may request additional information via questionnaires.
+In addition to the specifications, the supplier may request additional via questionnaires.
 This can provide information about allergens in the raw materials, ingredients, and possible cross-contamination in the plant or process.

 Possible control measures include